StanfordVL/iGibson/docs/projects.md

 Projects using Gibson Environment
 ===================================

 It is exciting to see people using Gibson Environment in embodied AI research.
-Here is a list of projects using Gibson Environment or Interactive Gibson Environment.
+Here is a list of projects using Gibson or iGibson environments:

 - K. Chen, J. P. de Vicente, G. Sepulveda, F. Xia, A. Soto, M. Vazquez, and S. Savarese.
 [A behavioral approach to visual navigation with graph localization networks](https://arxiv.org/pdf/1903.00445.pdf).
 In RSS, 2019.
 - Hirose, Noriaki, et al. [Deep Visual MPC-Policy Learning for Navigation.](https://arxiv.org/pdf/1903.02749.pdf) arXiv preprint arXiv:1903.02749 (2019).
 IROS 2019.